 Airlines expand operations

-Southeast Asia’s airlines are growing rapidly as the region continues to develop economically.
-Low-cost carriers are expanding and gaining market share, stimulating passenger demand with attractive fares and new routes.
-Network carriers have restructured, both operationally and financially, for growth and increased competitiveness, some launching subsidiaries or partnering with low-cost airlines to expand their product offering in the quickly developing marketplace.
+Southeast Asia's airlines are growing rapidly as the region continues to develop economically.
+Low-cost carriers (LCC) are expanding and gaining market share, stimulating passenger demand with attractive fares and new routes.
+Some Southeast Asia LCCs have launched subsidiaries or franchises to expand their operations into other countries or regions.
+A few LCCs have even ventured beyond single-aisle operations to provide widebody services that connect to destinations that exceed the range capabilities of single-aisle airplane.
+Network carriers have restructured to expand their product offerings for growth and increased competitiveness in the quickly developing marketplace.
 The heightened competition has increased the availability and affordability of air travel within the region.

 Liberalization opens routes